The Cost of Surrogacy in the UK

 Surrogacy in the UK is an important treatment option for the 3.5 million British couples who struggle with infertility.
-But despite the promise surrogacy offers, the process is not simple, and UK laws are often outdated and inadequate.
+But despite the promise surrogacy offers, UK surrogacy costs can be high, the process can be complicated, and the laws are often outdated and inadequate.

 Jump Down this Article: